leouchoa/cheatsheets/linux/apache_webserver.md

 ### Hosting Many Websites

 A single apache server can host multiple websites.
 You can do this by defining multiple virtual hosts in the apache config file.
-Example in `httpd.confg`:
+Example in `/etc/httpd/conf/httpd.confg`:

 ```bash
 <VirtualHost *:80>